Chapter 8 Hybrid Assembly Methods for Short and Long Reads

 8.1 Hybrid assembly using Unicycler

-with the long read and short read datasets, modify the following command with your FASTQ
+To run Unicycler with the long read and short read datasets, modify the following command with your FASTQ reads:

 /Smaug_SSD/bin/Unicycler-0.5.1/unicycler-runner.py --spades_path=/Smaug_SSD/bin/SPAdes-4.0.0-Linux/bin/spades.py --racon_path=/Smaug_SSD/bin/racon/build/bin/racon -1 illumina_reads_forward.fastq.gz -2 illumina_reads_reverse.fastq.gz -l /course_data/BIOL209/nanopore_raw_data/longread.fastq.gz -o unicycler_hyb_S167 -t 8